mr-manuel/venus-os_dbus-serialbattery_docs/docs/faq/index.md

 CVCM_ENABLE = True
 ```

-Go to the remote console/GUI under SerialBattery -> Parameters and go to the bottom.
+Go to the remote console/GUI under `Settings -> Devices -> SerialBattery -> Parameters` and go to the bottom.
 Here you see the requirements which are met/not met to do the switch.
 The advanced pages are available since `v1.3.20240527dev`.

+If the `voltage_sum` does not reach or exceed `max_battery_voltage` then you can try to enable `SVS - Shared voltage sense` in the remote console/GUI under `Settings -> System Setup -> Charge Control`.
+If that still does not help, check the `VOLTAGE_DROP` parameter in the [`config.default.ini`](https://github.com/mr-manuel/venus-os_dbus-serialbattery/blob/master/dbus-serialbattery/config.default.ini).

 ![VenusOS](../screenshots/venus-os_guiv2_dbus-serialbattery_parameters.gif)